Danger... Your relationship may be in trouble if:

 11. You never have a disagreement.

 No two people are alike.
 When two people agree on everything, someone is not being true to himself or herself.
-When two people see the world from slightly different perspectives, this brings energy and even disagreement sometimes.
+When two people see the world from slightly different perspectives, this brings energy and a different viewing point.
 This is healthy.

 12. You don’t have common goals for the future.

 Where do you want to be in five years?
 In 10 years?
 Do you have a financial plan for the children's education, your retirement?
 What are your goals as a couple?
-When couples are in trouble, they don't think about the future.
+When couples are in trouble, they don't think about the future as a unit.

 14. You're sarcastic and put each other down.

-Every time you are sarcastic or critical, you drive a wedge in the marriage.
-If you're sarcastic or critical five times a week, in 10 years you've chalked up 2,600 hits against your mate.
+Every time you are sarcastic or critical, you drive a wedge in your relationship.
+If you're sarcastic or critical five times a week, in 10 years you've directly 2.600 negative comments toward your mate.
 Would you stay with a friend that hurt you 2,600 times?

 15. The two of you don’t exchange compliments and thank yous.

-It's easy to forget to say, "Thanks for picking up my shirts from the cleaners," "Thanks for taking care of that wedding gift," "Thanks for putting in a new furnace filter."
+It's easy to forget to say, "Thanks for picking up my shirts," "Thanks for taking care of that wedding gift," "Thanks for putting in a new furnace filter."
 Not recognizing what your mate does translates into taking advantage of your mate's good will.

-Most couples start out intending to stay married.
-If you hope to continue your married life, heed the warning signs.
+Most couples start out intending to stay together.
+If you hope to continue your relationship, heed the warning signs.